-How do I pay off my credit card debt?
+How to pay off credit card debt?

 Offering low introductory interest rates and high credit limits, credit cards can be incredibly useful and convenient, especially in emergencies.
 However, as practical as they are, they can be dangerous when it comes to accumulating debt.
 If you have more than one credit card, paying all your bills might seem impossible.
 In this article, we’ll cover the risks of credit card debt, how you can avoid credit card debt and explore some of the best ways to pay off your credit cards.

 Recent studies have shown that credit card debt accounts for around £22bn of total household debt in the UK.
 Although this is a worrying figure, it does mean you’re not alone, with almost five million people each owing over £10,000 in loans and credit.